TOLL FREE: 1-888-588-6666

 Home Buyer’s Plan

-The Canadian government’s Home Buyers’ Plan (HBP) allows withdrawals up to $35,000 from your RRSP for a down payment, tax-free after March 19,2019.
-However, since the HBP is considered a loan, it must be repaid within 15 years.
+The Canadian government’s Home Buyers’ Plan (HBP) allows withdrawals up to $60,000 from your RRSP for a down payment, tax-free.
+However, since the HBP is considered a loan, it must be repaid within 15 years and the repayment period starting 2 years after the first withdrawal but now has been amended to an additional 3 years for a total of 5 years after the withdrwawal.

 In order to be eligible as a first-time homebuyer you must: